A well-crafted buyer persona can provide tremendous structure and opportunity for your company.

 Keep in mind, your persona is not just some folder on your computer containing all of your customer data.
 But rather a single, semi-fictional person that you can actually speak to and identify with!

 Make sure to give your persona a name, age, and job title.
-From there, you’ll start filling in more job-specific data such as the number of employees, responsibilities, challanges, goals and any other data you collected from your prior research!
+From there, you’ll start filling in more job-specific data such as the number of employees, responsibilities, challenges, goals and any other data you collected from your prior research!

 Here’s an example of a buyer persona created from HubSpot’s “Make My Persona” tool.